codeonlyjs/website/content/guide/templateTransitions.md

 * Inserting and removing content with `if` directives
 * Showing and hiding elements with the `display` directive
 * Adding or removing a class with boolean `class_` directives
+* Changing the content of an embed slot
 * Changing an items `key`

 ## In/Out States